-There are plenty of Copenhagen family hotels and hotels across Denmark that are perfect for staying warm and cosy in after a day out exploring.
+There are plenty of Copenhagen family hotels and other places across Denmark that are perfect for staying warm and cosy in after a day out exploring.

-Embrace the season as the Danes do by wrapping up for chilly autumn walks and make time for hot chocolate and the Danish speciality of pebernødder or ‘pepper nuts’ which are round pea-sized cookies and flavored with cinnamon.
-Perfect to round off your Danish visit.
+Embrace the season as the Danes do by wrapping up for chilly autumn walks and make time for hot chocolate and the Danish speciality of pebernødder or “pepper nuts” which are round pea-sized cookies and flavored with cinnamon.

 *Contributed by Beata and Ela of Stunning Outdoors

-Autumn has many faces, but autumn in Finland will win your heart with its amazing colors – this is one of the best places to visit in October in Europe.
-The season starts already in August (especially up north) and last about 3 months.
-Within those 3 months you can appreciate amazing spectacle of changing colors – in the south or central Finland, the deciduous trees turn yellow & orange and far north Lapland’s tundra turns into carpets of weaved reds and oranges and copper like wetlands.
+Within those 3 months you can appreciate the amazing spectacle of changing colors – in the south or central Finland, the deciduous trees turn yellow & orange and far north Lapland’s tundra turns into carpets of weaved reds and oranges and copper like wetlands.

 To appreciate what Finland has to offer in October visit a couple of national parks and go for a hike.
 Some of national parks are Koli, Oulanka or Pallas-Yllästunturi.
 Each park has many options for day hikes or even multi-day hikes such as: Hetta to Pallas or Karhunkierros Trail, just to mention two.